TheDementedSalad/re7/README.md

 Make sure you compare against Game Time.

 Any problems?
-Reach out to me or TheDementedSalad.
+Reach out to TheDementedSalad

 # I have a split request?